 Do you have special requirements?

-The Dental Match provides tools and options that can assist residencies in satisfying specific requirements or objectives they may have in recruitment.
-In particular, two options that can be set up when submitting your Rank Order List may be of interest to some programs are:
+The MedPhys Match provides tools and options that can assist residencies in satisfying specific requirements or objectives they may have in resident recruitment.
+In particular, two options that can be set up when submitting your Rank Order List may be of interest:

-- Multiple Lists: This option is most often used when programs need to match with a desired mix of applicants with specific characteristics - for example, to ensure a minimum number of matched applicants are from one school, or from a specific under-represented group.
+- Multiple Lists: This option is most often used where residencies wish to match with a desired mix of applicants with specific characteristics - for example, to ensure a minimum number of matched applicants are from one school, or from a specific under-represented group.

-- Reversions: Reversions provide a contingency plan of what to do if positions at a program are unfilled in the matching process.
-If a residency is submitting more than one Rank Order List (for example, for separate programs or multiple lists for a single program), the residency can choose to revert, or donate, unfilled positions from one Rank Order List to another (during the match processing) in order to maximize the number of positions filled.
+- Reversions: If a residency is submitting more than one Rank Order List (for example, for separate programs or multiple lists for a single program), the residency can choose to revert, or donate, unfilled positions from one Rank Order List to another during the match processing in order to maximize the number of positions filled.
 This offers some protection against the possibility that positions at a residency will remain unfilled.

 These options, used individually or together, enable NMS to accommodate many special requirements, while still maintaining the integrity of the ranking and matching processes.

-You must verify or provide the number of first-year positions to be filled in 2022 for each program offered in the Dental Match.
-You may change the number of positions offered, if necessary, at any time up to the Rank Order List deadline for your program.
+You must verify or provide the number of positions to be filled in June 2022 or later for each program offered in the MedPhys Match.
+You may change the number of positions offered, if necessary, at any time up to the Rank Order List deadline for the MedPhys Match, March 23, 2022.